aria2/aria2/doc/manual-src/en/aria2c.rst

   file and downloads files mentioned in it.
   If ``mem`` is specified, a metalink file is not written to the disk, but is just kept in memory.
-  If ``false`` is specified, the action mentioned above is not taken.
+  If ``false`` is specified, the ``.metalink`` file is downloaded to the disk, but is not parsed as a metalink file and its contents are not downloaded.
   Default: ``true``

 .. option:: --metalink-base-uri=<URI>